Muckli-lab/MVP-analysis-tool-box/README.md

 # MVP-analysis-tool-box
 Multi-Voxel Pattern analysis of Brain imaging data.
-This is the code that we used for the Vetter et al. 2020 publication
+This is the code that we used for the Vetter et al. 2020 publication it is surface based analysis and uses patches of interests (POIs) and Mash-timecourses (MTCs).
+It is in this sense creating new vertex based data and does not use entire voxels.

 ## Description:
 Perform SVM classification